-For our residents, this means working in interdisciplinary teams on the institution’s weekly patient safety “sweeps,” where they visit a unit or floor and – using a checklist similar to The Joint Commission’s technique – systematically look for potential patient-safety issues in order to maintain the highest standards and to continually educate staff.
+For our residents, this means residents participate in the institution’s morning daily safety huddle, where interdisciplinary health professionals talk about issues from the prior day, potential issues the next day, and status reports on ongoing initiatives.
 It also means that residents and faculty are trained in the latest patient-safety and quality-improvement evidence about methods and processes to ensure best results in complex systems such as health care.

 Other patient-safety features of resident and fellow training:

-- Annual institution-wide employee patient-safety fair to stay on top of safety processes at Hurley (and a chance to win prizes, too).
+- Institution-wide employee patient-safety activities to stay on top of safety processes at Hurley (sometimes with a chance to win prizes, too).

-- Training on how to report errors or near misses in Hurley’s anonymous online reporting system (RDE) on our Intranet.
+- Training on how to report errors or near misses in Hurley’s anonymous online reporting system (SHARE) on our Intranet.